madef/docs-advanced-importer/docs/en/98_Customize_Flows/02_Modify_Fields.md

 ## Create your own

 In some cases the modifiers cannot fit your needs.
 In this case you will have to make your own helper class.

 This helper class must be created in the directory modules/advancedimporter/classes/helper.

-Do not modify existing helpers because your modification will be erased when the module will be upgraded.
+Do not modify existing helpers because your modifications will be erased when the module will be upgraded.

 The helper class are PHP class with statics methods that follow the name convention: "Helper_<YourHelperNameInCamelCase>".
 The file name must be in lower case : <yourhelpernameinlowercase>.php.